SegersIan/knowledge-base/content/team-topologies/architect-for-flow.md

 * **What** -
     * There are **3 tools** introduced to help implement this efficiency and effectivity.
         * *Wardley Maps* - To understand and map you value chain
-        * *Domain Driven Design* - To understand your boundaries, oppertunity to reuse (modulerize) and choose appropiate investment strategy (Build, buy, outsource).
+        * *Domain Driven Design* - To understand your boundaries, opportunity to reuse (modularize) and choose appropriate investment strategy (Build, buy, outsource).
         * *Team Topologies* - To properly design the organization and the team's boundaries.
-    * She introduces the **Architecture For Flow Canvas** where she designs an opionated approach that combines these 3 tools to reach the stated goal.
+    * She introduces the **Architecture For Flow Canvas** where she designs an opinionated approach that combines these 3 tools to reach the stated goal.

 ## The Tools

 ### Warley Maps

 * A 2 dimensional graph with
-    * The **x-axe** being **Evolution** (With the main areas *Genesis, Custom-Builtm, Product/Rental, Commodity*)
+    * The **x-axe** being **Evolution** (With the main areas *Genesis, Custom-Built, Product/Rental, Commodity*)
     * The **y-axe** being **Value Chain** (with the scale from *Invisible* to *Visible* to the end user)
 * The idea is that you draw from the top, the most visible part (for your end user) of the value chain.
-    * This can start with a certain functionality, using application X, hosted on platform Y, running on infrastructure Z, ending with the physical datacenter China (the least visible to the end user).
+    * This can start with a certain functionality, using application X, hosted on platform Y, running on infrastructure Z, ending with the physical data-center China (the least visible to the end user).
     * As you have drawn the value chain, you can move each item horizontally given component, module, feature, capability based on their evolution.
         * Is this commodity? (like a virtual machine) - Put it all the way right.
         * Is this genesis?
 (Like your IP, value proposition, unique) - Put it all the way left.